leoj3n/content-scripts/README.md

 ### Prolonged development

-Because I need to tweak these files at a moments notice, I use [katon](https://github.com/typicode/katon) to persist the watch task:
+Because I need to tweak these files at a moments notice, I use [hotel](https://github.com/typicode/hotel) to persist the watch task:

-`katon link 'grunt debug'`
+`hotel add -n content-scripts "grunt debug"`

-In the case that I need to see task output, I just `tail katon.log`.
+From this repo's directory.